toricls/acos/README.md

 # acos

-`acos` is a tiny CLI tool to retrieve and show your AWS costs.
+`acos` is an interactive CLI tool to retrieve and show your AWS costs.

 ## Prerequisites